how i found my passion in compassion and why its proved so helpful dr hayley d quinn

 I was able to prioritise my well-being in my decision making and go on to re-establish a successful business and better health.

-Now that I invite my compassionate self into my work space, I can recognise when my threat system is activated and trying to push me into my drive system, and I can make a choice about how I want to proceed.
+Now that I connect with my compassionate self during my coaching work, I can recognise when my threat system is activated and trying to push me into my drive system, and I can make a choice about how I want to proceed.

 I can be more present to myself which in turn allows me to be more present with my clients so I can provide the service I want to provide and take care of myself in that process.